Linear and nonlinear stability of rate-and-state faults: Discussion

-where $\mu'=\mu/2$, $E$ and $K$ are the complete elliptic integrals of the second and first kind, and $k(u)=2\sqrt{u}/(1+u)$ is the elliptic modulus.
+For a circular region with an axisymmetric distribution of uni-directional slip within $r<R$, the traction on the fault plane is only parallel to that slip provided the Poisson ratio $\nu=0$.
+In this case, the operator $\mathcal L$ in (\ref{eq:t}) is given by [{\it Salomon and Dundurs}, 1971, 1977; {\it Bhattacharya and Viesca}, 2019] \begin{linenomath*} \end{linenomath*} where $\mu'=\mu/2$, $E$ and $K$ are the complete elliptic integrals of the second and first kind, and $k(u)=2\sqrt{u}/(1+u)$ is the elliptic modulus.
 While $\nu=0$ may appear to be a peculiar case to be concerned with, it can be considered as the leading-order approximation in a perturbation series solution to a problem in which $\nu\neq 0$ and for which $\nu$ is the perturbation parameter.
-For shear cracks, this was first exhibited for the problem of a singular crack in equilibrium with a uniform loading and having a uniform energy release rate (matching a uniform fracture energy) along its circumference, analytically treated by \emph{Gao} [1988], following \emph{Rice} [1985].
+For shear cracks, this was first exhibited for the problem of a singular crack in equilibrium with a uniform loading and having a uniform energy release rate (matching a uniform fracture energy) along its boundary, analytically treated by {\it Gao} [1988], following {\it Rice} [1985].
 There the leading-order ($\nu=0$) solution to this mixed-mode problem is a circular crack.
 The next-order correction to the boundary shape and slip distribution is of the order $\nu$.
 This is also seen for non-singular ruptures.
-An example of problem in this vein is a fault with constant Coulomb friction, the rupture of which is driven by the migration of fluid along the fault away from a point source injecting at constant rate [\emph{S\'aez et al.} 2023; \emph{Viesca}, 2025].
-Closed-form expressions for the leading-order ($\nu=0$) circular-crack solution to this problem were provided as a perturbation expansion by \emph{Viesca} [2025] and comparisons of these with numerical solutions to the problem in which $\nu>0$ [\emph{S\'aez et al.}, 2023] show that the perturbations to the circular shape and peak slip are, to leading order, linear in $\nu$.
-Remarkably while some terms require correction, the authors found, to within the accuracy of the numerical solutions, that the fracture area is preserved and independent of $\nu$.
+An example of a problem in this vein is a fault with constant Coulomb friction, the rupture of which is driven by the migration of fluid along the fault away from a point source injecting at constant rate [{\it S\'aez et al.} 2023; {\it Viesca}, 2025].
+Closed-form expressions for the leading-order ($\nu=0$) circular-crack solution to this problem were provided as a perturbation expansion by {\it Viesca} [2025] and comparisons of these with numerical solutions to the problem in which $\nu>0$ [{\it S\'aez et al.}, 2022, 2023] show that the perturbations to the circular shape and peak slip are, to leading order, linear in $\nu$.
+Remarkably while some terms require correction, the authors found, to within the accuracy of the numerical solutions, that the evolution of the fracture area is preserved and independent of $\nu$.
 Thus the solution for which $\nu=0$ is an informative and often adequate basis to consider the three-dimensional effects on rupture.